Promotion of Health Management

 System

-Under the leadership of the Chief Health Officer, we have established a system to promote health management centered on the Health Management Promotion Council (established in 2023), in which each Group company and business unit participates.
-The Health Management Promotion Council also collaborates with the Health Committee of each company and business unit, and the Health and Productivity Management & Employee Benefit Team, which serves as the Health Management Promotion Administration Office, is staffed by in-house public health nurses and psychologists, who are involved in the health and productivity management measures from planning to execution.
+We have established a system to promote health management under the leadership of the President and Representative Director (CEO), who also serves as the Health Management Officer.
+The Health Management Promotion Council brings together persons in charge of health management promotion from each group company as well as health management promoters from each business site.
+Through this council, we examine, develop, and communicate health management initiatives across the group.
+The Health and Productivity Management & Employee Benefit Team, which serves as the Health Management Promotion Administration Office, is staffed by in-house public health nurses and psychologists, who are involved in the health management measures from planning to execution.

 - *1 Collaborative health means that insurers and business enterprises actively collaborate to efficiently and effectively implement prevention and health promotion for their members under a clear division of roles and a favorable work environment.